BlurSotong1/Particle-Game/README.md

 - `SimulatorLogic`: Implements the core logic for simulating particle behavior, including particle movement, collision detection, and interaction with the environment.
 - `RenderLogic`: Handles the rendering of modified pixels on the screen, optimizing rendering performance by updating only the pixels that have changed.
 - `Coordinates`: Represents a set of coordinates used to mark modified pixels for rendering.
-- `Particle Package`: Contains implementations of different particle types, such as `SandParticle`, each with unique properties and behavior.
+- `Particle Package`: Contains implementations of different particle types, such as `SandParticle`, each with unique properties and Colour.

 - `MouseHandler`: Handles mouse input, allowing users to draw particles by clicking and dragging the mouse.
 - `KeyboardHandler`: Handles keyboard input, providing shortcuts for clearing the screen or performing other actions.
 - `Direction`: Enumerates different directions for particle movement or other actions.